 While almost every school requires an application, not every application is the same.
 Look for schools that don’t require a personal essay or letter and that allow you to complete and submit the application online.

-Some admissions departments don’t require an entrance exam, such as the GRE or GMAT.
+Some admissions departments don’t require entrance exams like the GRE or GMAT.
 Avoiding the hassle and expense of scheduling an admissions test, plus spending the time to prepare for it, is another way to eliminate a hurdle.
 Many schools, such as Franklin University, recognize this and don’t require admissions test scores when applying to an online master’s degree program.

 Some schools develop a curriculum that contains the fewest number of classes while still providing a quality learning experience.
-Taking fewer classes allows students to graduate sooner, make the most of their new degree quicker, and save money.
-If the curriculum can’t be pared back any more, a school like Western Governors University allows students to learn at their own pace.
-Highly motivated students push through quickly, while students with little time to spare take classes one at a time.
+Taking fewer classes allows students to graduate sooner, save money, and quickly make the most of their new degree.
+If the curriculum can’t be pared back anymore, schools may allow students to learn at their own pace (like Western Governors University).
+Highly motivated students can push through quickly, while students with little time to spare may take classes one at a time.

 Delivery Mode